kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 changes, or if there is an external source of a finalizer being attached to the Workload, it will be marked for deletion by the Kubernetes client but will not actually be deleted until the finalizer is removed.
+- If the retention policy for finished Workloads is misconfigured (the provided value is not a valid time.Duration), kueue will fail to start during configuration parsing.
+- In the default scenario, where the object retention policy section is not configured or finished Workloads retention is either not configured or set to null, the existing behavior is maintained for backward compatibility.
+This means that Workload objects will not be deleted by kueue, aligning with the behavior before the introduction of this feature.

 ### Risks and Mitigations